brianshumate/rover/README.md

     vault      Execute Vault related commands and store output
 ```

-Otherwise, you can consult the [Go documentation for the Go tools](https://golang.org/doc/install#install) for your particular platform, and _go_ from there!
+Otherwise, you can consult the [Go documentation for the Go tools](https://golang.org/doc/install#install) for your platform (be sure it is one of the previously mentioned supported OS), and ***go*** from there!

 If you change into the `$GOPATH/src/github.com/brianshumate/rover` directory, you can build `rover` binaries for different platforms by typing `make`.

-The project currently builds binaries for FreeBSD, Linux, and macOS by default; they're located in the following subdirectories of `pkg/` after a successful build:
+Binaries are located in the following subdirectories of `pkg/` after a successful build:

 ```
 ├── pkg